 Then the fun part starts: the “macaronage”.
-Add the Italian meringue in batches of three to the thick almond flower/icing sugar/egg whites mixture.
-After adding one-third of the Italian meringue, start folding (not whisking!) it into the thick past.
+Add the Italian meringue in batches of three to the thick almond flour/icing sugar/egg whites mixture.
+After adding one-third of the Italian meringue, start folding (not whisking!) it into the thick paste.
 Once the meringue is completely homogeneous with the paste mixture, you can add the following batch of meringue.
 Secret 3: in the end, you should have a batter that runs from your spatula like a thick ribbon.

 This is where I divide the batter into the number of colours I want to make and add the colour paste to the batter.
 Do not overbeat the batter, as it will flatten your macarons!

 Fill the piping bags with each colour of the batter and pipe small circles into the rounds of the silicone macaron mat.
-You should stay well inside the border of the round, as the batter will flow a little.
+You should stay well inside the border of the round, as the batter will overflow a little.

 Maybe you have read about drying your macarons to get a thin layer of skin on them before putting them in the oven.
 I never do, and they come out fine.

 Get the macarons out of the oven and let them cool off a bit before removing them from the silicone mat.
-Then you slightly crack the inside of the macaron with your thumb so that you can put in more of the filling.
+Then, you slightly crack the inside of the macaron with your thumb so that you can put in more of the filling.

 Speaking of fillings, you can find hundreds of recipes for the perfect fillings on the internet.
 One very simple filling is this: heat up 150 g of double cream and melt 150 g pure chocolate into it.
 Put in a piping bag and put it in the fridge until you are filling your macarons.
 I will give you my favourite fillings in another post soon.